kredibel-id/VisionSample-Android/README.md

 ```

 #### Start Preview
-To start the preview, you can call the start() method.
+To start preview and Liveness Detection process, you can call the start() method.

 ![kotlin](https://img.shields.io/badge/-Kotlin-%23BA00BB)
 ```kotlin